Luidog/fms-api-client/README.md

   filemaker.utilities.js      |      100 |      100 |      100 |      100 |                   |
   index.js                    |      100 |      100 |      100 |      100 |                   |
 ------------------------------|----------|----------|----------|----------|-------------------|
-npm ERR! code ELIFECYCLE
-npm ERR! errno 2
-npm ERR! fms-api-client@1.7.3 test: `nyc _mocha --recursive  ./tests --timeout=30000 --exit` npm ERR!
-Exit status 2 npm ERR! npm ERR!
-Failed at the fms-api-client@1.7.3 test script. npm ERR!
-This is probably not a problem with npm.
-There is likely additional logging output above.

-npm ERR!
-A complete log of this run can be found in: npm ERR!     /Users/luidelaparra/.npm/_logs/2018-12-26T00_23_38_828Z-debug.log
 ```
 <!--/@-->